The

 a plan that will work.

-The sooner we begin directing resources
+The sooner we begin

-toward the development of these fuels made from CO2,
+directing resources toward the development of these

-the sooner we can rest assured that our transportation
+rest assured that our transportation fuel, agriculture,

-fuel, agriculture, civilization, and climate are secure
+civilization, and climate are secure for future

-for future generations.
+generations.

 F.